 The British Heart Foundation is one of the largest charities in the UK dedicated to fundraising research, mainly for heart disease and circulatory illnesses.
 Conditions like atherosclerosis and its many complications (heart attacks, strokes, kidney failure) rank among the biggest killers in the UK, affecting 2.6 million people.
 The BHF spends up to £100 million in research funding for scientists around the country, and currently fund over 1000 research projects.

 Alzheimer’s Disease is a condition that affects around 850,000 people in the UK.
-Part of the Dementia family, Alzheimer’s Disease affects memories, speech, personality and eventually bodily functions, eventually proving fatal.
-For the people affected and their carers, it is a disease that can suck all the happiness and colour from their lives when treated poorly.
+Part of the Dementia family, Alzheimer’s Disease affects memory, speech, personality and eventually bodily functions, eventually proving fatal.
+For the people affected and their carers, it is a disease that can suck all the happiness and colour from their lives when not managed correctly.
 The Alzheimer’s Society is dedicated to making sure that people afflicted with AD or Dementia get the treatment they deserve and require.

 National Autistic Society

 Up to 700,000 people have been diagnosed in the UK on the ‘Autism Spectrum’, which includes Autism itself, Aspergers, and less well-known conditions like Childhood Disintegrative Disorder.
-As the Autism Spectrum covers a wide range of conditions ranging from debilitating to completely manageable, and the many myths surrounding the conditions that can affect their wellbeing, organisations like the National Autistic Society are doing their best to raise awareness for, and improve the lives of, people on the Autism Spectrum.
+As the Autism Spectrum covers a wide range of conditions ranging from debilitating to completely manageable, and the many myths surrounding the conditions that can affect the wellbeing of sufferers, organisations like the National Autistic Society are doing their best to raise awareness for, and improve the lives of, people on the Autism Spectrum.

 British Red Cross

-In many parts of the world where society has broken down due to war or a natural disaster, the British Red Cross has stepped in to help people with the injuries and trauma that comes from these events.
+In many parts of the world where society has broken down due to war or a natural disaster, the British Red Cross has stepped in to help people with the injuries and trauma that can come from these events.
 From the mid-19th century to today, the International Red Cross and its British branch have done amazing work for millions of people around the world.
-They also provide services for people in the UK, such as the provision of wheelchairs to dealing with loneliness.
+They also provide services for people in the UK, from the provision of wheelchairs to dealing with loneliness.